wundergraph/cosmo-previews/README.md

 2. Sets up Node.js using the version specified in `.node-version`.
 3. Installs the latest version of the `wgc` CLI tool.
 4. Destroys all the feature flags and feature subgraphs created for the pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this action as needed.